silvae86/silvae86.github.io/_pages/teaching/2021/ESIN_SIBD/esin/project.md

 The second delivery will be a [GitHub](https://github.com) repository containing the website itself.
 If you have not yet created a GitHub repository for your project, you must follow [these](/teaching/2021/ESIN_SIBD/project_setup) instructions.

+**<ins>NOTE:</ins>** You should be using Git from day one of the development.
+Both group elements should interact with Git (committing, pushing and pulling) frequently throughout the project development.
+If you have already stared developing without using Git, stop.
+Set up you GitHub repository, push whatever you already have to it and then you can continue developing.

 When the work is finished, you must:
 * add the users [gflcampos](https://github.com/gflcampos) and [zeornelas](https://github.com/zeornelas) to the list of collaborators of your repository.
 * after adding us as collaborators, clone your repository using `git clone`, zip the resulting folder and upload it to [Moodle](https://moodle.up.pt).